pupilfirst/wd301-scripts/class-components/creating-task-component/README.md

 # Script

-In this video, we will learn about class based components.
-This is not recommended anymore, but still it is good to know about them.
+In this video, you will learn about class based components.
+Though this is not a recommended approach for writing React components anymore, but still it is good to know about them.

 Let's first create a folder for this level in our git repository.